HossamSayed99/Traffic/README.md

-This project implements a conventional neural network to identify which traffic sign appears in a photograph.
+This project implements a convolutional neural network to identify which traffic sign appears in a photograph.

 The data set used is provied by:
 J. Stallkamp, M. Schlipsing, J. Salmen, and C. Igel.
 The German Traffic Sign Recognition Benchmark: A multi-class classification competition.
 In Proceedings of the IEEE International Joint Conference on Neural Networks, pages 1453–1460.
 2011, which can be downloaded from : http://benchmark.ini.rub.de/?section=gtsrb&subsection=news

-At first I tried the conventional network shown in CS50AI 2020 lecture 5 for the CNN.
+At first I tried the convolutional network shown in CS50AI 2020 lecture 5 for the CNN.
 This CNN had:
 A. One convolutional Layer that learns 32 filters using 2*2 kernels
 B. One max-pooling layer using 2*2 pool size
 C. 1 hidden layer with 128 nodes and a "relu" activation function